 top of page

-Debut album ‘Balm’, digital release on Alien Jams (March 2024) and vinyl reissue (May 2024) by Rekem Records.
+First solo album ‘Balm’, digital release on Alien Jams (March 2024) and vinyl reissue (May 2024) by Rekem Records

 Full album on bandcamp and across digital platforms